-For a complementary discussion on CNS involvement, please refer on Varicella zoster virus encephalitis.
+For a complementary discussion on CNS involvement, please refer on varicella zoster virus encephalitis.

-CSF: modest pleocytosis, predominantly mononuclear.
+CSF analysis demonstrates modest pleocytosis, predominantly mononuclear.
 Concentrations of protein are commonly increased and concentrations of glucose are normal 4.
 The presence of anti-VZV IgG antibody or VZV DNA usually confirm the diagnosis.

 CT and MRI

-Subarachnoid and intracerebral haemorrhage can also occur.
+Subarachnoid and intracerebral hemorrhage can also occur.

 Contrast enhancement could be present in some lesions indicating breakdown of the blood–brain barrier.

-About 70% of patients show vascular abnormalities on studies 4.
+About 70% of patients show vascular abnormalities on angiographic studies (CTA/MRA/DSA) 4.
 The main feature is the presence of segmental arterial constrictions often followed by post stenotic dilatation, also creating a beading pattern.
 Occlusions could also be shown.

 It is important to note that a negative angiogram does not exclude the diagnosis, as the disease in small arteries is not detected as readily as in large arteries 3.